Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

-Other criticisms of LRP include: \textbf{first}, it still suffers from the saturation problem \cite{shrikumar_not_2017}; \textbf{second}, it violates Implementation Invariance (cf. Section~\ref{section:principles}) \cite{shrikumar_learning_2017}; \textbf{third}, there is no principled way to decide which rule to choose for which type of layer.
-The authors offer intuitive heuristics, but fail to support them with rigorous evidence.
+\citet{bach_pixel-wise_2015} quantitatively assess the faithfulness of LRP via a perturbation-based evaluation (a pixel flipping experiment in a digit classification task), yet no comparison is provided with other explanation methods.
+Also, LRP still suffers from the saturation problem \cite{shrikumar_not_2017} and violates Implementation Invariance (Section~\ref{section:principles}) \cite{shrikumar_learning_2017}.

-In NLP, LRP has been applied/extended to CNNs and RNNs on sentence classification tasks, including topic and sentiment classification \cite{arras_explaining_2016, arras_explaining_2017}, to explain which tokens are most important to the prediction.
-Regarding Faithfulness, similar to pixel flipping in vision, the evaluation here is ``word deletion'': a fixed number of tokens are deleted from the input (i.e., setting their corresponding vector to zero) according to the relevance score assigned by an explanation (LRP, Simple Gradients, and a random baseline), and then we track the impact on the classification performance.
+In NLP, LRP has been applied and extended to sentence classification tasks \cite{arras_explaining_2016, arras_explaining_2017}.
+Regarding faithfulness, similar to pixel flipping in vision, a perturbation-based evaluation on the level of input tokens is used: a fixed number of tokens are deleted from the input according to the relevance score assigned by an explanation (LRP, Simple Gradients, and a random baseline), and then we measure the impact on classification performance.
 It is observed that for \textit{correctly} classified inputs, when deleting the \textit{most relevant} tokens first, LRP leads to the most rapid classification performance drop; but for \textit{incorrectly} classified inputs, when deleting the \textit{most irrelevant} tokens first, LRP can most effectively boost the performance.
-This indicates that LRP does provide informative insights into the model's reasoning mechanism.
+This indicates that LRP does provide more faithful insights into the model's reasoning mechanism compared to Simple Gradients and the random baseline.